 Lentigo maligna has an unusually high risk of recurrence (up to 20%).
 For this reason, it is usually removed with a margin of healthy tissue, which can be difficult to achieve on facial skin.
-The ideal margin for all forms of melanoma in situ is 5mm.
+The ideal margin for all forms of melanoma in situ is 5-10mm, depending on how well defined are the edges of the lesion.
 Recommended margins for invasive melanoma are based on its thickness: it is 1 cm if less than 1 mm and 1-2 cm if the melanoma is over 1 mm in depth.
-If the margin and extent of the lentigo maligna is unclear, mapped serial excision may be recommended (margin-controlled or Mohs micrographic surgery), in an attempt to remove all the malignant cells and to spare healthy skin.
+If the margin and extent of the lentigo maligna is unclear, mapped serial excision may be recommended (margin-controlled, Mohs micrographic surgery or 'slow Mohs'), in an attempt to remove all the malignant cells and to spare healthy skin.

 Other treatments for lentigo maligna may be considered if it is difficult to remove the lesion surgically, or surgery will be very deforming, or there is a major contraindication to surgery:

 - Imiquimod cream – not yet fully evaluated.